“Mind can neither recognize nor create beauty.” -Eckhart Tolle

 “The mind, left to itself, creates monstrosities.”
-Most of today’s art and music is created from the mind.
-An artist who does not know how to stop thought cannot create anything of beauty—only works of ambition that exhaust an audience rather than inspire.
-These miscreations of the mind may grab the attention of other minds for a moment but, absent of beauty, cannot inspire and therefore cannot endure.
+Most of today’s art and music is created purely from the mind.
+An artist who does not know how to stop thought cannot create anything of beauty—only works of ambition that fail to truly inspire; rather, only capture attention for a moment.

-An egoic work of ambition sometimes produces short-term success, but only after massive promotion.
-As promotion fades and a new hit emerges, it will disappear and be forgotten.
+An egoic work of ambition sometimes produces short-term success, but only along with expensive and dishonest promotion.
+As the promotion ends, it will be almost entirely forgotten.
 Works of true beauty, on the other hand, slowly grow in popularity and then endure for ages.
-That which is truly beautiful is timeless.
+That which carries true beauty is timeless.

-To create from the realm of spirit, the zone of complete knowledge, requires no thought and little effort.
-Giving birth to a true work of beauty leaves you energized and inspired.
-Here there is no ambition, no desperation, no awareness of competition and no possibility of failure.
+To create from the dimension of being, which requires the awareness of total truth and honesty, takes almost no thought and little effort.
+Creating a true work of beauty is fun, and leaves you energized and inspired.
+Here there is no ambition, no desperation, no awareness of competition and also no possibility of failure.

-Now we learn to create gaps in thought so that we can see beauty tomorrow and each day after that.
+Now we learn to create gaps in thought, so that we can create beauty from the state of being.
+We continue tomorrow and each day after that.